 A project proposed by a local timber company for a forest near Nelson would combine food-growing, wildfire prevention, and timber harvesting.

-The Selous in Bloom project envisions an agroforestry initiative on two hectares of Kalesnikoff Lumber Ltd.’s timber tenure on forested land just south of Nelson.
+The Selous in Bloom project envisions an agroforestry initiative on two hectares of Kalesnikoff Lumber Ltd.’s timber tenure on forested land just south of Nelson in the Selous Creek drainage.
 Agroforestry is the practice of growing trees in conjunction with food crops.

 “In 45 years of working with the forest industry either as a leader or as a politician, I don’t think I have seen a company come forward with such a brave attempt at progressive community work,” said former MLA and cabinet minister Corky Evans at a Jan.
 21 online meeting about the proposal.